-By the 1886-1887 winter season, 390 Marlborough was the home of George Whitney Coleman and his wife, Isabella J. (Williams) Pollard Coleman.
+On April 12, 1886, 390 Marlborough was purchased from John Shapleigh by George Whitney Coleman.
+He and his wife, Isabella J. (Williams) Pollard Coleman, made it their home.
 They previously had lived at 39 Fairfield.
-He was a dealer om hosiery, gloves, and smallwares.
+He was a dealer in hosiery, gloves, and smallwares.

 During the 1903-1904 and 1904-1905 winter seasons, Isabella Coleman was traveling abroad and 390 Marlborough was not listed in the 1904 and 1905 Blue Books.
 By the 1905-1906 season, she was living there once again.

-The house was not listed in the 1914-1926 Blue Books.
+The house was not listed in the 1914-1920 Blue Books.

-The house was not listed in the 1928-1935 Blue Books, and as vacant in the 1930 City Directory.
+The house was shown as vacant in the 1930 City Directory.

 By 1954, 390 Marlborough was the home of Mrs. Marion (Marian) Ann (Bourne) McKeever, the former wife of Francis Joseph McKeever, who operated it as a lodging house.
 Her son, Francis J. McKeever, Jr., and mother, Helen M. (Flynn) Bourne Martin, the former wife of Owen Phinney Bourne and widow of James J. Martin, lived with her.
 They previously had lived at 817 Beacon.